-- Ability to Co-Parent: At the Law Offices of Martin A. Delaney III, Ltd., we know when to be aggressive and when to compromise.
+- Ability to Co-Parent: At the Andrea Heckman Law, we know when to be aggressive and when to compromise.
 Both are necessary to secure a successful outcome.
 If the parent is too aggressive, the judge may believe that such an antagonistic person would be a poor co-parent.

 - Status Quo: Most Lake County judges make interim parenting time determinations within the first month of a case.
 While these decisions are technically temporary, they often become permanent.
 As the old saying goes, “possession is nine-tenths of the law.”

 - Parents’ Health: A residential parent must be mentally, emotionally, morally, and physically able to fulfill these obligations.
 If the parent has a disability in any of these areas, no matter whose fault that disability is, it may be a problem.